cnobles/iGUIDE/README.md

 2) setting up a run directory and acquiring the sequence data
 3) initializing the pipeline and understanding the output

-More complete documentation can be found `here https://iguide.readthedocs.io/en/latest/index.html`_.
+More complete documentation can be found on [ReadTheDocs.io](https://iguide.readthedocs.io/en/latest/index.html).

 ### Install
 To install iGUIDE, simply clone the repository to the desired destination: